perinei/garage-door-pi/README.md

 # garage
-control garage door and monitor status (open / close)
+control garage door and monitor status (open / close) using raspberry pi and AWS IoT